pamellahani/sar/README.md

 - `Channel connect(String host, int port)`: Allows a client task to connect to a channel by specifying the name of the server and the port number.
 The method returns a Channel object that the client will use to communicate with the server task.
 This method is used by clients to initiate communication.

+The broker is multi-threaded, meaning that it can handle multiple tasks concurrently.

 ### 3.2.
 Channel
 The medium through which tasks communicate.
 A channel abstracts the underlying circular buffer and provides methods for reading from and writing to the circular buffer.